truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSMART.md

 {{< toc >}}

 [S.M.A.R.T.](https://en.wikipedia.org/wiki/S.M.A.R.T.)
-(Self-Monitoring, Analysis and Reporting Technology) is an industry standard for disk monitoring and testing.
+Self-Monitoring, Analysis and Reporting Technology (SMART) is an industry standard.
+It performs disk monitoring and testing.
+Several different kinds of self-tests check disks for problems.
-Disks can be monitored for problems using several different kinds of self-tests.

 Click the <i class="material-icons" aria-hidden="true" title="Configure">edit</i> in **Services > S.M.A.R.T.** to configure the service.